Pierluigi Collina

-Pierluigi Collina (/it/; born 13 February 1960) is an Italian former football referee.
-He was named "The World's Best Referee" by the International Federation of Football History & Statistics six consecutive times from 1998 to 2003.
+Pierluigi Collina (Note: /it/) (born 13 February 1960) is an Italian former football referee.
+Widely regarded by pundits as one of the greatest referees of all time, he was named "The World's Best Referee" by the International Federation of Football History & Statistics a record six consecutive times from 1998 to 2003, and was named the best referee of all time by the same organisation, as well as by France Football, in 2020.

 Collina is still involved in football as an unpaid consultant to the Italian Football Referees Association (AIA), the Head of Referees for the Football Federation of Ukraine since 2010, a member of the UEFA Referees Committee, and Chairman of the FIFA referees committee.

 Refereeing career

 Collina was born in Bologna and attended the University of Bologna, graduating with a degree in economics in 1984.
 During his teenage years, he played as a centre-back for a local team, but was persuaded in 1977 to take a referee's course, where it was discovered that he had a particular aptitude for the job.
 Within three years he was officiating at the highest level of regional matches, while also completing his compulsory military service.
 In 1988, he progressed more rapidly than normal to the national third division, Serie C1 and Serie C2.
-After three seasons, he was promoted to officiating Serie B and Serie A matches.
+After three seasons, he was promoted to officiating Serie B and Serie A matches in 1991.

-Around this time, Collina developed a severe form of alopecia, resulting in the permanent loss of all his facial hair, giving him his distinctive bald appearance and earning the nickname Kojak.
+Around this time, at the age of 26, Collina developed a severe form of alopecia, resulting in the permanent loss of all his facial hair, giving him his distinctive bald appearance and earning the nickname Kojak.
+He later came to be known as the "Ice-cool Italian," or as the "Iron Man," in the media, earning a reputation as a "strict" but "fair" referee, with a decisive and charismatic temperament, and self-control; he was often known for booking players who attempted to confront him.
+He soon came to be regarded as one of the best referees in Italy, and later, the world.

-In 1995, after officiating at 43 Serie A matches, he was placed on FIFA's Referees List.
+In 1995, he took charge of the second leg of the Coppa Italia final between Parma and Juventus; this was the first of four Coppa Italia finals he officiated, with his other appearances occurring in 2002, 2004, and 2005.
+That same year, after officiating at 43 Serie A matches, he was placed on FIFA's International Referees List.
 He was allocated five matches at the 1996 Olympic Games, including the final between Nigeria and Argentina.
 He refereed the 1999 UEFA Champions League final between Bayern Munich and Manchester United; he cited this as his most memorable game because of the cheers at the end, which he described as a "lions' roar".